peytondmurray/pycone/analysis/notepad.typ

 == First principles modeling

 Energy to produce cones comes from sunlight.
-It's hard to measure solar flux, but let's make the crude assumption that the temperature is proportional to the energy available from sunlight.
+It's hard to measure solar flux, but let's make the crude assumption that the energy available from sunlight is some function of the temperature.
+Now for the sake of connecting this to previous work that was done, and to our discussion of $Delta T$ previously, I'm writing down a model which includes $Delta T$, and for the moment I'm going to push to the back of our minds questions we might have about doing that.
+I'll talk about the validity of that choice later on when we discuss other models.

-In a simple model that includes $Delta T$, the energy available to produce some number of cones in a stand is proportional to $Delta T$ at a time in the past #footnote[During the differentiation, or possibly during vegetative priming or some other important time during the reproductive cycle.
+In a simple model that includes $Delta T$, let's model the energy available to produce some number of cones in a stand as proportional to $Delta T$ at a time in the past #footnote[During the differentiation, or possibly during vegetative priming or some other important time during the reproductive cycle.
 The fact that it's hard to talk about the meaning of $Delta T$ _at a specific time_ is probably an indication here that there's a more appropriate model], but that energy budget is reduced by the amount of energy used to produce cones in the previous crop some time $tau_1$ ago:

 $
 n(t) = alpha Delta T(t - tau_0) - beta n(t - tau_1)
 $

 Recurrence (or difference) equations very similar to this have been studied before in the context of signal processing.
-In that context, there closest analogy is called a comb filter:
+In that context, there's a close analogy called the comb filter:

 #figure(
     image("images/feedback_comb_filter.png", width: 80%),